ar4nhey/litspatz4c/README.md

 * [ar-object-mover.js](./js/ar-object-mover.js) by `niebert` to move AR.js objects e.g on a marker with a [convex combination](https://en.wikiversity.org/wiki/Convex_combination) of order 1,2,3 in the 3D space.
 The library is used to move objects on a curved path in the 3D space.
 The library is used for the following GLB files e.g. for animating a running person in the 3D space.

 ### Convex Combinations and Points
-The following image was created with Geogebra to show how the 2 points in between shape the curve.
+The following image was created with Geogebra to show how the 2 points in between shape the curve of the [convex combination](https://en.wikiversity.org/wiki/Convex_combination).

 ![Convex Combination](./img/convcomb_STARTPOS_ENDPOS_ord3.png)

+### WebApp to create HTML-file
+The repository contains also a tool [HTML4Aframe](https://ar4nhey.github.io/litspatz4c/html4aframe.html) with which you can create your own version of the
+AR VR and ARGEO files.

 ### Treasure Chest